policy

 Applying industry codes – who is responsible?

-Industry is responsible for applying and adhering to industry codes of practice and other relevant regulations.
+Industry is responsible for applying and adhering to all applicable codes, laws and regulations e.g. ABPI and ABHI Codes of Practice.
 Industry will be held accountable by representative Industry bodies (e.g., PMCPA / ABPI in the UK) if there is a breach of industry codes of practice.

 Industry code of Ethics & Conduct